-In the past few months’ Manager Toolkit series, you’ve been learning more about how to best increase your community outreach through our communications platform.
-This month, we emphasize on the new document library and how you can enhance the document management experience for your team members and enable secured access to community members.
+In the past few months’ Manager Toolkit series, you’ve been learning more about how to increase your community outreach through our communications platform.
+This month, we discuss the new document library and how you can enhance the document management experience for your team members and enable secured access to community members.

 1) Assign user roles to designate responsibilities in your company

 Designating user roles in a software system in such a way that it aligns with your staff’s responsibilities gives more focus and meaning to the goals your staff is trying to accomplish.
 In Pilera, we’ve added company and community-specific user roles to help increase accountability, enhance security, and provide better flexibility to your staff.
 We’ve added new company and community-specific roles that pertain to the new document library.
 You can assign the company file library manager role to those individuals in your company who will handle the document library across the portfolio as well as community file library manager roles to the individuals who will administer file library actions for the communities they manage.

 Developing a good folder structure/hierarchy involves organizing folders in a way that is easy for other community managers to add files in and manage.
 In the new document library, managers can now create as many folders and subfolders as they need to give their team and residents easier document management and retrieval experience.

 3) Grant or restrict file access through permissions

 An important part of structuring your folders is setting permissions.
 This is important so that you can grant or restrict access to the files in the folders.
 There are four resident types you can grant or restrict permission to.
 These include board members, owners, tenants, and other occupants.
 Folder permissions ensure that only the residents you want to give access to documents will be able to view them in the resident portal.